We may earn a commission when you click on the affiliate links in this post.

 - In a separate bowl, add the dry ingredients (flour, pumpkin pie spice, baking soda, cream of tartar, and salt).
 Stir to combine.

-- During the last 15 minutes of chilling time, preheat the oven to 350.
-In a small bowl, make the cinnamon sugar mixture (⅓ cup sugar + 2 teaspoons cinnamon).
+- In a small bowl, make the cinnamon sugar mixture (⅓ cup sugar + 2 teaspoons cinnamon).

-- Remove the dough from the fridge and roll into 1-inch balls.
-Roll in cinnamon sugar and place on a greased baking sheet.
+- Scoop dough into 1-inch balls.
+Roll in cinnamon sugar and place on a lined or greased baking sheet.

 - Bake for 10 minutes.
 DO NOT OVER-BAKE.
 Let cool on the pan completely.